Holiday Gems - Non Package Terms and Conditions

-Other extras such as ancillary items including Car Parking, Airport Lounges, Airport Hotels and Car Rental may also be added to your booking on request at the time of booking or any time up to departure.
+Other extras such as ancillary items including Car Parking, Airport Lounges, Airport Hotels and Car Rental are available to book on request.
 In the case of car rental, it is imperative that you have a “credit card” when picking up your car as all car rental companies will require a sizeable deposit and you must ensure your credit card (not debit card) has enough limit on it prior to travelling.
 Please ask at the time of booking if you require us to confirm the amount that will be “held” on your card by the car rental company whilst you are hiring the car.
 You should also be aware of minimum driver age limits etc prior to travel.

 7. ONLINE BROCHURE CONTENT